Tissue Paper Night Light!

 The mold is made from melamine.
 I buy it at the Home Depot in the shelving isle.
-This one measured 3”x 6” x 1” and was put together with screws and taped around the outside.
+I should have checked out a home depot promo code before I went to see if I could have got some money off!
+There will always be a next time ?.
+This one measured 3″x 6″ x 1″ and was put together with screws and taped around the outside.
 This also the first time I use a mold release agent.
 It worked well, and allows me to use this mold again in the future.

 The epoxy resin used here is West System 105 resin with the 207 (clear) hardener.
 It didn’t take much to put a small layer over the tissue

 Once poured you will have some bubbles in the resin that you will need to pop.
 Applying a bit of heat with a heat gun will do the trick.

 For the light portion, I simply used a dollar store night light.
 It was an easy process of cutting off the clip from the back, that we will later adhere to our tissue paper casting.
 Watch your fingers!!

 Once the epoxy had cured, I removed it from the mold and cut out a shape at the band saw.

 This one was a simple dome, but you could make it as elaborate as you please.